 The Piccadilly Theatre can accomodate nearly 2000 people at a time.
 The theatre is spread across 3 sections - Stalls, Royal Circle, and Grand Circle.

-This guide on the Piccadilly Theatre seating plan will help you find the best seats for The Curious Incident of the Dog in the Night-Time at West End.
+This guide on the Piccadilly Theatre seating plan will help you find the best seats for The Curious Incident of the Dog in the Night-Time and The Lehman Trilogy at West End.
 Get real-time seat availability and pricing, insider tips on the best seats, and more.

 Navigating the Piccadilly Theatre Seating Plan